Mental Health Facilities Duluth, MN

 Northwood Childrens Services Little Learners Enrichment Center

-Northwood Childrens Services Little Learners Enrichment Center is a mental health clinic in Duluth, MN, located at 714 West College Street, 55811 zip code area.
+Northwood Childrens Services Little Learners Enrichment Center is a mental health center in Duluth, Minnesota, located at 714 West College Street, 55811 zip code.
 Northwood Childrens Services Little Learners Enrichment Center provides outpatient treatment.
-Northwood Childrens Services Little Learners Enrichment Center offers dialectical behavior therapy, group therapy and psychotropic medication to children / adolescents.
+Northwood Childrens Services Little Learners Enrichment Center offers group therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
 Northwood Childrens Services Little Learners Enrichment Center also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Northwood Childrens Services Little Learners Enrichment Center include education services, family psychoeducation and case management.
+More services available at Northwood Childrens Services Little Learners Enrichment Center include family psychoeducation, education services and case management.

 Learn More